 Being a reviewer of a manuscript or grant proposal can give someone access to research that is significant and innovative.
 This is a key part of the reason why agreeing to be a reviewer carries with it important ethical responsibilities.
 If the topic of a manuscript closely resembles a subject matter that a reviewer is currently researching, for example, challenges can emerge.

 It might be overly hasty to insist that a reviewer decline the offer to examine a manuscript if that person has a conflict of interest, especially considering that it can be difficult to find another reviewer with the relevant expertise to undertake the review.
-Finding a qualified reviewer without some form of conflict can be problematic, especially if the manuscript contains highly technical and specialized content.
-Ideally, individuals undertaking reviews will have the relevant expertise to make a competent assessment of the work without letting personal ambition guide behavior.
-At a minimum, the prospective reviewer must disclose the conflict of interest to the journal editor or funding agency.
+Finding a qualified reviewer without some form of conflict might not be possible, especially if the manuscript contains highly technical and specialized content.
+Ideally, individuals undertaking reviews will have the relevant expertise to make a competent assessment of the work without letting personal ambition or bias guide behavior.
+At a minimum, the prospective reviewer must disclose conflicts of interest to the journal editor or funding agency.

 It is also crucial to acknowledge the obligations that authors have when they submit their work for publication.
 Researchers should present their work in an accurate, complete, and honest manner.
 Typically, this requires that their work undergo thorough review before it is presented to the public.
 It can be profoundly tempting to be the first to report what is believed to be a major finding, but in most cases, researchers need to take steps to ensure their work has been scrutinized adequately.
 A primary reason is that the peer review system can provide an opportunity for errors to be identified before research findings are distributed.